ryo-ohki-code/sidefunding/README.md

 **Revenue Model**:
 How it works:
 - Platform owners earn 0-2% commission on every transaction processed through SideShift API
-- Fees are collected in XAI tokens (SideShift's native cryptocurrency)
+- Fees are collected in XAI tokens (SideShift's native cryptocurrency) and directly credited to your SideShift account
-- XAI tokens can be exchanged directly on the SideShift platform
+- XAI tokens can be exchanged on the SideShift platform

 ## Installation